HyacinthBots/LilyBot/docs/commands.md

 	* `value` - The content of the tag embed you're making - String
 	* `appearance` - The appearance of the tag embed you're making - String Choice

+---
 ### Command name: `tag-delete`
-* Description: Delete a tag from your guild.
+Description: Delete a tag from your guild.
 Use /tag-help for more info.
-* Required Member Permissions: Moderate Members
+**Required Member Permissions**: Moderate Members

 * Arguments:
 	* `name` - The name of the tag - String

+---
 ### Command name: `tag-edit`
-* Description: Edit a tag in your guild.
+Description: Edit a tag in your guild.
 Use /tag-help for more info.
-* Required Member Permissions: Moderate Members
+**Required Member Permissions**: Moderate Members

 * Arguments:
 	* `name` - The name of the tag you're editing - String